Carolina Wellness Psychiatry, PLLC

 Being unable to sleep for a night or two is bad enough, but if insomnia continues for longer periods, it may be a symptom of another medical or psychiatric condition and has the potential to cause serious physical and mental health problems.
-If you’re having trouble sleeping, turn to Elizabeth Bullard, MD, Allison Foroobar, MD, and Brian Moore, MD, MPH, at Carolina Wellness Psychiatry, PLLC.
+If you’re having trouble sleeping, turn to Elizabeth Bullard, MD, and Allison Foroobar, MD, at Carolina Wellness Psychiatry, PLLC.
 Using lifestyle management approaches, sleep behavior modification and medications when required, they provide treatments to relieve your insomnia.
 Call the office in Chapel Hill, North Carolina, today to schedule a consultation or book an appointment online.

 Everyone needs a different amount of sleep for optimal health, but on average, most people do best with seven or eight hours of sleep every night.
 Insomnia is a common sleep disorder, and can include difficulty falling asleep, difficulty staying asleep, or early morning awakening.